You’ve heard it, you’ve used it, the catchy, trendy term “Customer Success.” Type it into Google, and you’ll receive about a billion hits.

 Once you have clarity around how your customer will measure success, then you can create a quantifiable objective(s) for that customer that will serve as the agreed upon measure of success.
 Be sure to secure agreement from your customers for the measure(s).

-With the measurable objectives you can now develop the appropriate strategy and supporting programs and tactics for your plan.
-It is the responsibility of the customer success manager to work with the customer and internal team to manage the implementation of the plan, monitor progress to the plan and make adjustment recommendations, and report on results.
+With the measurable objectives, you can now develop the appropriate strategy and supporting programs and tactics for your plan.
+It is the responsibility of the customer success manager to work with the customer and internal team to manage the implementation of the plan, monitor progress to the plan, make adjustment recommendations, and report on results.
 Follow our best practices for creating the plan.
 You can use our Accelance® Blueprint Methodology to create these plans.

 Measuring the Success of Customer Success for Your Company